sterlingmackinnon/leaflet_mapbox_tut/README.md

 Tools needed
  * [A github account](https://github.com/), required to run your own map.
- * Clone this repo (Do not clone until 9AM Thursday 5.27.2015, working files not uploaded yet)
+ * Clone this repo (Do not clone until 9AM Thursday 5.27.2015, working files not uploaded yet), you can download the ZIP file in the button you see to your right.
+We can help you setup a github repository for your soon to be live map
  * [Brackets](http://brackets.io/): A text editor for both MAC/PC or similar text editor
  * [A mapbox account](https://www.mapbox.com/signup/)